 Loan applications are evaluated using algorithms based on information provided on the application and credit information from TransUnion.

-If a borrower is denied, they must wait 120 days before applying again.
+If a borrower is denied, they must wait 120 days before applying again with another loan request.

 Notes can range from three to five years in length.
 While a note that has longer terms can generate a longer stream of income, it can also come with more risk.